josh-wiley/digit-recognition/README.md

 Armadillo is a linear algebra library that was chosen for it's superior efficiency and usability, and can be found at http://arma.sourceforge.net/.
 Please download Armadillo and follow the installion instructions located in the _README.txt_ file.

+_**Note:** All styling conventions of this project abide by those stated in https://google.github.io/styleguide/cppguide.html._